hellohaptik/docs_haptik/docs/external-chat-tool/thread-control.md

 Most of our clients that use TRACT, utilise a Haptik IVA along with a single ECT.
 This typical use-case manages thread control implicitly, and you do not need to manually trigger TC operations.

-Explicit thread control features relevant to you in the following use-cases:
+Explicit thread control features are relevant to you in the following use-cases:

 - You are a client implementing more than one (>1) ECT in tandem.
 - You're using one (1) ECT but using Smart Agent Chat alongside.